 speaker

 Operator

 Thank you.
-Your next question comes from the line of John Kielchowski of Wells Fargo.
+Your next question comes from the line of John Kilachowski of Wells Fargo.
 Your line is open.

 speaker

-Hey, good morning guys.
-Hey, Sus, I'm for John.
+Hey, good morning, guys.
+Hey, Seuss.
+I'm for John.
 Thanks for taking the question.
 Just outside of the minimum staffing, like what else is on the ballot here that we should be aware of?
-We've heard discussions around care at home, Medicare advantage denying SNF claims at elevated levels, et cetera.
-And also we'd just like your thoughts on how each candidate would impact the SNF landscape.
+We've heard discussions around care at home, Medicare Advantage denying SNF claims at elevated levels, et cetera.
+And also, we'd just like your thoughts on how each candidate would impact the SNF landscape.

 speaker

-I mean, look, at the end of the day, we can't really determine what's gonna happen with the election or what would happen depending on who gets put into power.
+I mean, look, at the end of the day, we can't really determine what's going to happen with the election or what would happen depending on who gets put into power.
 But this industry always does better when there's a balance of power.
 So regardless of who wins the presidency, we'll be looking at Congress to sort of balance that piece of it.
-You mentioned a bunch of regulatory items and certainly, will those have an impact on the industry potentially?
-But really nursing homes have already pushed everybody out to home health that could be there.
-It's really a needs-based industry.
-And I think you'll see stuff around the edges, but I don't think that there's gonna be anything that would substantially change the industry.
+You mentioned a bunch of regulatory items, and certainly, you know, will those have an impact on the industry?
+Potentially, but really nursing homes have already pushed everybody out to home health that could be there.
+It's really a needs-based industry, and I think you'll see stuff around the edges, but I don't think that there's going to be anything that would substantially change the industry.

+speaker